rsyncOSX/RsyncUIdocs/content/post/Built.md

 # The model

 The model is not equal for the apps.
 The concept of model is the same, but there are some differences due to the fact that SwiftUI views are value type (structs) and not reference type (class) as for Storyboard and Swift.
 The model is also responsible for informing the views when there are changes to the model.
-But both apps share the basic functions like read and write data from store, functions for updating the model and so on.
+Both apps share the basic functions like read and write data from store, functions for updating the model and so on.

 The memory footprint about tasks is minimal.
 Data for tasks are kept in memory for both apps during the lifetime of the apps.
 The memory footprint for logs will grow over time as new logs are created and stored.
 But logs are only  read from store when viewing logs or updates.
 When data about logs is not used, the data is automatically released from memory to keep the memory as low as possible.